Click & Collect or 24hr Dispatch*

 • Balance bike vs training wheels

-A great first bike should help your child feel confident, stable, and excited to keep going.
-That’s exactly why balance bikes have become the preferred starting point for so many families.
-Rather than teaching pedalling and balance at the same time, they focus on the skill that matters most first — balance.
+Once you understand how children really learn to ride, the choice becomes far clearer.
+The right first bike helps your child feel confident, stable and keen to keep going — which is exactly why balance bikes have become the starting point most families reach for.
+Rather than teaching pedalling and balance at once, they build the skill that matters first: balance.

 Toddler learning to use a balance bike